cdevents/spec/primer.md

   The same events can be used to track different metrics over time, to be visualized through a dashboard.

 The use cases are work in progress - the list is being drafted in a [separate document](https://hackmd.io/ZCS2KYKZTpKBqhU9PMuCew).

+## Design Decisions

+### Keys, Values and Types

+The CDEvents specification defines event types, keys and, for ENUM types, values.

+Event types are defined as all lowercase, separated by dots.
+The first part of each type is always "dev.cdevents" which is the reverse DNS domain of the CDEvents project.

+Keys and ENUM values are always written in [lowerCamelCase](https://en.wikipedia.org/wiki/Camel_case) for readability purposes.